Xaxis/boiler/README.md

 boiler
 ======
-For More Info, API, Bench Tests, and Downloads visit: http://www.boilerjs.com
+For More Info, API, Unit Tests, and Downloads visit: http://www.boilerjs.com

-Boiler is a utility library that makes every day tasks in JavaScript easier by providing over 150 methods that play well with other libraries.
-Boiler IS NOT a DOM manipulation library and doesn't require a browser to be useful.
-It's the perfect solution for those requiring a slightly more robust Underscore.js-esque JavaScript utility library.
+Boiler is a utility library that makes every day tasks in JavaScript easier by providing over 150 methods that work on arrays, collections, functions, numbers, objects, and strings.
+It's the perfect solution for those looking for the JavaScript equivalent of a Swiss Army Knife.